svapreddy/clearx/README.md

 #### `store.decrement(path, by = 1)`

-Decrements the value at the given path and by value.
-If value at the path does not exist or not a number, it will assign `0` and then does the decrement.
+It decrements the value at the given path and by value.
+If the value at the path does not exist or not a number, it will assign `0` and then does the decrement.

 ```javascript
 store.decrement('users.0.age')